pschatzmann/docker-cron/README.md

         restart: always

 # Backup Postgres
-Every day at midnight, we dumb all postgres containers and copy the dump into the /backup directory of the host.
-Then we user the docker cp to copy the file out of the container to the host
+Every day at midnight, we dump all postgres containers and copy the dump into the /backup directory of the host.
+Then we use `docker cp` to copy the file out of the container to the host

     version: '2'
       services: